terraform-google-modules/terraform-google-vm/umig/README.md

 # Unmanaged Instance Group (UMIG)

 This is a module to spin up N number of compute instances with an unmanaged instance group, where N is either:
-1. the number of static IPs in the `var.instance_ips` input list, or
+1. the number of static IPs in the `var.static_ips` input list, or
 2. the number of instances specified in `var.num_instances`.